 In order to deploy 3rd party updates via WSUS, the server and the clients have to have the same self-signed certificate.
 Client devices are able to install AM-deployed applications as soon as the certificate is installed.

-5. Edit it.
-And open the following container: Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies.
+2. Navigate to Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies.

 3. Import the certificate to the Trusted Root Certification Authorities and Trusted Publishers folders by right-clicking the empty space and selecting Import.

 4. Follow the prompts and find the certificate.